Simply-divine/CoreJava-master/README.md

 # CoreJava
-Code may be buggy..use at your own risk..
+Code may be little buggy..use at your own risk..